IBM/packer-plugin-ibmcloud/README.md

 Build the plugin
 ```
 cd $GOPATH/src/github.com/softlayer/packer-builder-ibmcloud
+# make sure you update the version under version/version.go if code has changes/features are added
+# Eg - current version is 0.1.0.
+When a new feature added to plugin then the new version should be 0.1.1
 go build
 ```
 ## Important Note - Save your existing SSH keypair(id_rsa and is_rsa.pub) before you run Packer.
 Ansible provisioner is going to overwrite SSH keypair with its own.